wliant/ISA-IPA-2020-05-03-IS01PT-GRP7-Makan-Buddy/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

-`You can download the video under the Report Folder.`
+`You can view the video: ` https://www.youtube.com/watch?v=ZxQABx7iIR4&feature=youtu.be

 ---